Loading...

 Creating tables and other complicated layout objects

-Create a new component called MeasurementDisplay
+Create a new component named MeasurementDisplay

 Drop two Text objects in the newly-created component

-Name the first "ValueText"
+Name the first ValueText

-Name the second "UnitsDisplay"
+Name the second UnitsDisplay

 Next we'll make the UnitsDisplay use the ValueText as its parent:

-Select the UnitsDisplay Text object
+Select the UnitsDisplay Text instance

-Change its Parent to ValueText
+Change its Parent

-Change its X Units to "PixelsFromRight".
-This will make the text object be positioned according to its parent's right edge
+.
+This makes the text object positioned according to its parent's right edge

-Change its Y to 0
+to 0

 Select the UnitsDisplay

-Change Red to 200
+Change Red

-Change Green to 150
+Change Green

-Change Blue to 0
+Change Blue

 States are a powerful way to create expressive groups of variables.
 Some UI elements may require a combination of states to be applied simultaneously.